ibm-cloud-docs/discovery/getting-started-tool.md

 If you prefer to work in the API, see [Getting started with the API](/docs/discovery?topic=discovery-gs-api).

-This documentation applies to {{site.data.keyword.discoveryshort}} service instances that you create with a Lite or Advanced plan, or that you created with a Premium plan before 16 July 2020.
+This documentation applies to {{site.data.keyword.discoveryshort}} service instances that you create with a Lite or an Advanced plan, or that you created with a Premium plan before 16 July 2020.
 For more information about features in Premium plan instances created on or after 16 July 2020 and in Plus (including Plus Trial) plan instances, see [these docs]((/docs/discovery-data?topic=discovery-data-getting-started)){: external}.
 {: important}

 ## Before you begin